 Condominium boards rarely set out to become experts in property management.
 Most directors step into the role because they care about their community and want to protect what is often their largest shared investment.
-They quickly discover that condominium governance brings a level of complexity that is not always obvious from the outside.
+What they quickly discover is that managing a condominium corporation involves far more than overseeing day-to-day operations.

 Condominium property management refers to the professional administration of a condominium corporation on behalf of its board of directors.
-In Ontario, a condominium corporation is a regulated legal entity with ongoing responsibilities related to finances, records, maintenance, and compliance.
-While the board governs the corporation, condominium property management supports the board by carrying out operational tasks and implementing board decisions.
+In Ontario, condominium corporations are regulated legal entities with defined obligations related to governance, finances, maintenance, and records.

-Unlike other forms of property management, condominium property management serves a shared ownership model.
-Decisions affect an entire community, accountability is collective, and processes must be applied consistently and defensibly.
-This requires not only administrative skill, but a strong understanding of governance and regulatory obligations.
+Unlike rental or commercial property management, condominium property management exists within a shared ownership model.
+Decisions affect an entire community.
+Processes must be consistent, transparent, and defensible.
+This requires a strong understanding of governance and regulatory obligations.

 How Condominium Management Differs from Other Types of Property Management

-Rental property management usually represents a single owner and focuses on tenant relations and income generation.
-Commercial property management concentrates on leases, tenants, and asset performance for investors.
-Condominium property management, by contrast, functions within a volunteer governance structure where boards make decisions collectively and document them carefully.
+Rental property management serves a single owner and focuses on tenant turnover and income generation.
+Commercial property management prioritizes leases, tenant retention, and asset performance.

 The Legal Framework Governing Condominium Property Management in Ontario